CLIENT SUCCESS |

 - New Relic

 - Rancher – Container Management

 The project went to production in April 2019.
-After a successful migration of Banner 9 to AWS, VCCCD now benefits from fully automated, continuous integration and delivery pipelines for multiple applications.
+After a successful migration of Banner 9 to AWS using InterVision’s CMLA process and our co-managed service plan, VCCCD now benefits from fully automated, continuous integration and delivery pipelines for multiple applications.
 VCCCD now experiences zero-downtime deployments, autoscaling, and savings on technical costs.
 In addition to this, there is now enterprise-wide, fully automated application and infrastructure performance monitoring built in.
 InterVision will be working with VCCCD to support ongoing efforts to implement CIS Standards and NIST security standards.